There are many ways you can collaborate with the team at IAAPS, from collaborative R&D, to research partnerships and engaging with our students.

 In collaboration with the IAAPS team, HiETA Technologies designed, manufactured and physically tested a lightweight and internally cooled Radial turbine wheel.

-The University of Bath has appointed AVL to supply equipment for its new £70 million automotive propulsion research facility – IAAPS.
+The University of Bath has awarded Rydon the contract for the construction of its new automotive propulsion research facility as part of IAAPS.

 Our Centre for Doctoral Training in Automotive Propulsion Systems brings together students to support the transition into a smarter, more sustainable future

 New Hybrid Thermal Propulsion Systems Prosperity Partnership aims to accelerate UK’s journey to zero emission mobility